School of Journalism and Communication Contact Information

 Deborah (Deb) K. Morrison, professor (advertising and brand creativity, creative process, social responsibility); associate dean for undergraduate affairs.
 BA, 1978, Sam Houston State; MA, 1984, PhD, 1988, Texas, Austin.
 (2006)

-Lisa Peyton, instructor (immersive and strategic communications).
-BA, Virginia Commonwealth; MA, 2017, Fielding Graduate University, Santa Barbara.
+Lisa Peyton, assistant teaching professor (immersive and strategic communications).
+BFA, Virginia Commonwealth; MA, 2017, Fielding Graduate University, Santa Barbara.
 (2021)

 Donnalyn Pompper, professor (public relations, corporate social responsibility, critical race and feminist studies).
 BA, 1983, Rowan; MJ, 1994, PhD, 2001, Temple.
 (2017)

-Damian Radcliffe, Carolyn S. Chambers Professor in Journalism; professor of practice (community journalism, trends in social media and technology, media business models).
+Damian Radcliffe, Carolyn S. Chambers Professor in Journalism; professor of practice (community journalism, trends in social media and technology, media business models); director, strategic initiatives.
 BA, 1998, MA, 2009, Oxford.
 (2015)

 Biswarup "Bish" Sen, associate professor (communication studies, global media, television studies).
 BA, 1975, St. Xavier's College, Kolkata; MA, 1982, Ohio State; PhD, 1990, Illinois, Urbana-Champaign.
 (2010)